SOC 2 Type 2 for Cloud Security

 SOC 2 for Cloud CSA STAR Attestation

-The SOC 2+ Framework allows a SOC 2 to report on any additional controls over and above the trust services criteria controls for security, availability, confidentiality, processing integrity and privacy.
-Taking advantage of this framework, STAR Attestation provides a framework for Certified Public Accountants performing independent assessments of CSPs using SOC 2 engagements with the CSA’s Cloud Controls Matrix (CCM).
+The SOC 2+ Framework allows a SOC 2 to report on any additional controls over and above the trust services criteria controls for security, availability, confidentiality, processing integrity, and privacy.
+Taking advantage of this framework, STAR Attestation provides a framework for Certified Public Accountants performing independent assessments of CSPs using SOC 2 engagements with the Cloud Security Alliance’s Cloud Controls Matrix (CCM).

 Cloud Controls Matrix (CCM)

-The CCM is the only meta-framework of cloud-specific security controls, mapped to leading standards, best practices and regulations.
+The CCM is the only meta-framework of cloud-specific security controls, mapped to leading standards, best practices, and regulations.
 CCM provides organizations with the needed structure, detail, and clarity relating to information security tailored to cloud computing.
-CCM is currently considered a de facto standard for cloud security assurance and compliance.
+CCM is currently considered a de-facto standard for cloud security assurance and compliance.
+CCM also covers some Privacy controls that are mapped to GDPR.

 C5 Cloud Controls